brassc/FSL/README.md

 **Patient ID, timepoint, skull end point coordinates for all eligible patients documented in** `included_patient_info.csv`

-### Slice selection and end point extraction process ###
+### Slice selection and skull point extraction process ###
 1. Go to midline
 2. Select high point on inferior side of corpus callosum arch
 3. Select skull end points if visible.
 If not visible, exclude patient from analysis.
 - `x1, y1` = anterior skull end point
 - `x2, y2` = posterior skull end point
-- These `y` values will also be used to extract corresponding contour on non-craniectomy side.
+4. Use these y coordinates to pick point on the skull on the opposite side.
+Assuming the patient's head is quasisymmetrical, these form an estimation of where should the brain surface be.
+- `x3, y1` = anterior baseline skull point
+- `x4, y2` = posterior baseline skull point

 ### Contour line extraction using contour_plot_main.py ###